-After you select a directory path, process it as an entry into the Novell App-Armor profile by clicking Allow or Deny.
+After selecting a directory path, process it as an entry to the Novell AppArmor profile by clicking Allow or Deny.
 If you are not satisfied with the directory path entry as it is displayed, you can also Glob or Edit it.